uwplasma/JAX-in-Cell/paper.md

 where \( w_p = nL/N \), with \( L \) the domain length and \( N \) the number of pseudo-particles.
 The domain is divided into \( N_x \) uniform cells with spacing \( \Delta x \) and advanced in time by \( \Delta t \).

-To reduce numerical noise, each pseudo-particle is represented by a **quadratic spline shape function** spanning three cells [@birdsall1991].
+To reduce numerical noise, each pseudo-particle is represented by a **quadratic spline shape function** spanning three cells.
 The current density \( j \) is computed through the **discrete continuity equation** to ensure charge conservation:

 \[